-- Full or partial refund of your ticket price and a return flight to your point of departure if you refuse re-routing.
+- A full or partial refund of your ticket price and a flight, which assures your return if you refuse rerouting.

-- Alternative transportation to your final destination on the first flight available.
+- Alternative transportation toward your goal on the first possible flight available.

-This does not affect your eligibility to claim compensation for denied boarding.
+This does not affect your eligibility for denied boarding compensation.

 Upgrades and Downgrades